yohasebe/monadic-chat/docs/language-models.md

 ## OpenAI Models

 Monadic Chat uses OpenAI's language models to provide features such as chat, speech recognition, speech synthesis, image generation, and video recognition.
-Therefore, you must set an OpenAI API key, even if the model you primarily want to use for chat isn't an OpenAI model.
-These other features rely on OpenAI services.
-Once set, the API key is saved in the `~/monadic/data/.env` file in the following format:
+Therefore, it is recommended to set the OpenAI API key.
+However, if the model you want to use in the chat is not an OpenAI model, it is not necessary to set the OpenAI API key.

+Once the OpenAI API key is set, it is saved in the `~/monadic/data/.env` file in the following format:

 ```
 OPENAI_API_KEY=api_key